josephxbrick/documentorganizer/README.md

 ## Section numbering

-The plugin prefixes the section names and page names section numbering (which is a value like 1.0, 1.1, 2.0, etc.) followed by a hyphen, which can be either a dash, an n-dash, or an m-dash.
-It assumes all existing titles either start with just a title with no section prefix, or are titles that already have the section prefix.
+The plugin prefixes  section titles and page titles with section numbering (which is a value like 1.0, 1.1, 2.0, etc.) followed by a hyphen, which can be either a dash, an n-dash, or an m-dash.
+(Note to self: I should make section numbering optional.)

-Important: the code here is not as robust as it could be, so avoid using a dash anywhere within the title of the page; the only dash in the text override should be the one separating the section number from the page title.
+Important: the title of the page (after the prefix) cannot begin with a number, a period, or any type of dash.

 ## Callouts and the callout listing